MBODM/AspNetCoreNodeLike/README.md

 #### What it is:

-This is a very tiny example of an ASP.NET Core Web API project, not using JSON ModelBinding or strongly typed DTO models.
-Instead manual JSON-evaluation and Anonymous Types are used.
+This is a very tiny example of an ASP.NET Core Web API project, using

+- Manual reading of Request-Body and manual JSON-Evaluation instead of Model Binding
+- Anonymous Types instead of strongly typed DTO models

 #### Background: